TimothyByrd/ChaosHelper/README.md

 There are three things you must configure in settings.jsonc to use the tool:
 1. `account`: your Path of Exile account name.
 2. `poesessid`: the session Id for your currrent login to www.pathofexile.com.
-3. `template`: the template file used to create/update the filter
+3. `sourceFilter`: the source filter that the ChoseHelper filter will be based on
-- An existing Neversink filter should work with the defaults.
-- See "About the template and filter" for more info.
+- See "About the generated filter" for more info.

-__`filter`__ ("ChaosHelper") is the name of the .filter file to create/update - just don't make it the same as `template`.
+__`filter`__ ("ChaosHelper") is the name of the .filter file to create/update - just don't make it the same as `sourceFilter`.
-See "About the template and filter" for more info.

-__`filterMarker`__ sets the text in the template file that will mark where to put the chaos recipe section.
-See "About the template and filter" for more info.
+See "About the generated filter" for more info.

 __`filterAutoReload`__ (false) if true will send "{Enter}/itemfilter <filter name>{Enter}" when the filter updates to auto reload it.

+__`initialImport`__ ("") if set will insert an `Import "<file name>" Optional` at the beginning of the generated filter file.

 __`filterDisplay`__ ({ "fontSize": 0, "text": "106 77 255", "back": "70 70 70", "border": "106 77 255" })
 sets the the appearance for highlighted items in the updated filter.